-0 - No oral sensitivity
+- 0 No oral sensitivity

-1 -
+- 1 -

-2 - Mild oral sensitivity
+- 2 Mild oral sensitivity

-3 -
+- 3 -

-4 - Moderate oral sensitivity
+- 4 Moderate oral sensitivity

-5 -
+- 5 -

-6 - Extreme oral sensitivity leading to avoidance plu score if young person (adult does not like to brite the sense)
+- 6 Extreme oral sensitivity leading to avoidance

-Note: Only score if young person/adult does not like to brush teeth because of oral sensitivity.
-Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour.
+Note: Only score if child/young person does not like to brush teeth because of oral sensitivity.
+Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour, poor self-care or self-neglect.